eduardomozart/swcpuram/README.md

 To create a new release of this plugin automatically through GitHub Actions (Workflow), edit the file ``swcpuram.xml`` to include the new version tag (e.g. ``1.0.1``), GLPI compatbile version and download URL and create a new branch.

+## Known issues

+  * During the GLPI upgrade, the message that the GLPI database does not match the GLPI schema may appear because this plugin changes the ``glpi_networkequipments`` table structure to re-add the ``memory` column.

 ## Additional resources

 * [Official website](https://github.com/eduardomozart/swcpuram)